mckaywrigley/paul-graham-gpt/README.md

 3. Run the `schema.sql` file in the SQL editor in Supabase
   - I recommend turning on Row Level Security and setting up a service role to use with the app.

 _Note: You don't have to use Supabase.
 Use whatever method you prefer to store your data.
 But I like Supabase and think it's easy to use.
-Y ou can still use the `schema.sql` for the database of your choice._
+You can still use the `schema.sql` for the database of your choice._

 I recommend turning on Row Level Security and setting up a service role to use with the app.